Depositor Journey

 Once the RFQ is created, liquidity providers submit bids in response to the RFQ.
 Bids are denominated in ETH.

-Depositors / sellers can see active bids via a the webhook "RFQBidReceived".
+Depositors (sellers) can see active bids by going to the RFQ tab.
+More detailed information can also be found via the webhook RFQBidReceived.
 The webhook shows the following information for each bid:

 - Quote_ID: ID of the Quote